SOPTIM/cgmes2pgm_suite/README.md

 This project includes code from [jena-fuseki-docker](https://repo1.maven.org/maven2/org/apache/jena/jena-fuseki-docker/) in the `src/cgmes2pgm_suite/resources/docker` directory, which is redistributed under the original Apache License 2.0.
 See the root‑level [`NOTICE`](./NOTICE) file for full attribution.

-## Commercial Support and Services

-For organizations requiring commercial support, professional maintenance, integration services, or custom extensions for this project, these services are available from **SOPTIM AG**.

-Please feel free to contact us via [powergridmodel@soptim.de](mailto:powergridmodel@soptim.de).

-## Contributing

-We welcome contributions to improve this project.
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.

-## Code of Conduct

-This project adheres to a code of conduct adapted from the [Apache Foundation's Code of Conduct](https://www.apache.org/foundation/policies/conduct).
-We expect all contributors and users to follow these guidelines to ensure a welcoming and inclusive community.